Fishing report: Enjoy free fishing over Father's Day weekend

 Ackley Lake — The lake had a fishing tournament this past weekend and the muskie action was slow. — Sport Center, Lewistown.

-Big Hole River — last weeks blast of precipitation blew the river up fast, it has fallen just as quickly.
-An immense number of salmon flies have popped from Brown’s Bridge upstream to Wise River.
+Big Hole River — Last week's blast of precipitation blew the river up fast, but it has fallen just as quickly.
+An immense number of salmonflies have popped from Brown’s Bridge upstream to Wise River.
 The fishing for several days to a week will be as good as it gets when the clouds are around and really good when the sun is shining.
 The river has dropped fast and the plethora of other bugs will follow the salmon flies. — Frontier Anglers, Dillon.

-Bighorn Lake, Ok-A-Beh — The lake is now open. — Pryor Creek Bait Co., Laurel.
+Bighorn Lake, Ok-A-Beh — Fly fishermen have been having a good time catching a few carp as the bite is decent.
+The smallmouth bass bite has been great using poppers as well as small white streamers (imitate white shiners or smaller baitfish).
+The lake is slowly filling up and crystal clear. — Bighorn Angler, Fort Smith.

 Bighorn River — The fishing has been picking up.
 The rainbows are just starting to finish up the spawn and getting back on the feed in the main river.
 Nymphing remains the best bet with small baetis and midge patterns like LBF, Quills, MacGrubers, Zebra Midges and Green Weenies.
 Dry fly fishing has finished up until the water temps come up and new hatches show up. — Bighorn Angler, Fort Smith.